VonKavalier/radioshell/README.md

 Otherwise, mpv will throw an error.

-**Little tip :** You don't have to write the complete name of the radio.
+**Little tip :** You don't have to write the complete name of the radio when playing it.
 It's made with a grep so you just need few letters actually :)

 ## Other